boozallen/aissemble/extensions/extensions-helm/aissemble-quarkus-chart/README.md

-# aiSSEMBLE Quarkus Helm Chart
+# aiSSEMBLE&trade; Quarkus Helm Chart
 Baseline Helm chart for packaging and deploying Quarkus web applications.
 Chart is built and managed during the normal Maven build lifecycle and placed in the **target/helm/repo** directory.
 See https://github.com/kokuwaio/helm-maven-plugin for more details.

 # Basic usage with Helm CLI